+It will be more affordable housing, is our understanding.
+Of course that is a relative term when your home values are so high.
 Possibly the biggest misconception (perhaps because years ago they tried to get low income government assisted housing approved for that area) is that the project will be building low income housing or government assisted housing.
 This is not true.
 That project has been scrapped.
 The homes that will be built for the project are high end homes.
 They will priced in the upper price point for Evergreen.
 They will actually be more expensive and higher end than Sun Creek homes.
 It was actually kind of concerning to me to see my friends and neighbors so concerned about their own selfish “concerns”.
 There were only a few that were vocally opposed to the project which was funny because these folks had no idea what the project was even about.
 The developers don’t even know exactly what the final project will be.
 So the very few folks that are pushing back against this project don’t even know what they are pushing back on..

 How many units will the final project be?

 They are still early in the development phase.
 The proposed plan has 15 attached family homes that will sell between (of course depending on the market at time of completion) $575,000 and $850,000.
 They are also proposing a condo style building with 20-30 more units.
 According to the Jefferson County plan they will also need to incorporate a percentage of retail space along with the development.
 They will also need to add a certain amount of open space.
 There will also be a ton of new studies done to make sure the land and traffic can handle the influx of residents.
 There will be a traffic study done to see if a street light will be needed, a study by FEMA for flooding as well as an environmental impact study.

 What the property is currently zoned for…